 I began my counseling career in college, volunteering at a counseling center for survivors of domestic violence and sexual assault.
 Throughout graduate school, I worked at

 the University’s clinic seeing college students with anxiety and depression.
-Then, I spent my internship at a residential treatment center, providing therapy for people who experienced substance abuse, complex trauma, and PTSD.
-In 2018 I graduated with a master’s degree in Clinical Mental Health Counseling from the University of North Texas.
+Then, I spent my internship at a residential treatment center, providing therapy for people who experienced substance abuse, developmental trauma, and PTSD.
+In 2018, I graduated with a master’s degree in Clinical Mental Health Counseling from the University of North Texas.
 I've spent the last four years learning about existential psychotherapy and as well as how to be an effective group therapist.
-Now, I see clients out of a cozy office in South Austin.
+Now, I see clients throughout Texas in my own virtual private practice.

 or religious value system into the therapeutic process.
 I embrace skepticism, doubt, and existential questions in my work and in my life.
 Atheists, agnostics, and those in a period of uncertainty and questioning--welcome!
 I love the skeptics, critical thinkers, and philosophers out there!

 I have led art groups and would love to incorporate expressive arts into our work together if that is something that interests you.